fsfe/reuse-docs/faq/faq.md

 There are two things that you can do with such a file to make sure that its copyright and licensing is recorded.
 The first option is to simply use your regular copyright and license header for this file.
 There is nothing that stops you from claiming copyright over your own works.
+However, a court would still likely find such files uncopyrightable.

 The alternative is to waive your copyright by using the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.